 Docosahexaenoic acid – also known as the much-easier-to-pronounce DHA – is an essential omega-3 fatty acid.
 Your body needs it, but unfortunately, your body cannot make DHA on its own.
 You can only really get from dietary sources or supplements.

 Now, docosahexaenoic acid is most commonly found in fish oil supplements.
+You can get the finer details by reading about fish oil vs flaxseed oil.
 And while it can play a lot of different, beneficial roles, it’s especially important when it comes to the health of your brain and your heart.
 But there’s more to DHA …

 How Can DHA Help You?

 Turns out, docosahexaenoic acid also has anti-inflammatory properties.
 And foods with anti-inflammatory properties are thought to benefit people who suffer from certain chronic health conditions.

 That’s because your body needs special nutrients like docosahexaenoic acid for better long-term physical and mental health.
 And recent research confirms that in order to reduce the potential risks of inflammation, heart health issues, and even mental issues, you’ll want to consider adding DHA to your vitamin and supplement regimen.1

 You see, even if you’re pretty confident about your health, it’s still worth considering eating about three servings a week of oily fish, like wild-caught salmon, wild-caught mackerel, or wild-caught sardines.